PrairieLearn/PrairieLearn/docs/workspaces/index.md

 ## Running locally (on Docker)

 In production, PrairieLearn runs workspaces on a distributed system that uses a variety of AWS services to efficiently run many jobs in parallel.
-When developing questions locally, you won't have access to this infrastructure, but PrairieLearn allows you to still workspaces locally with a few workarounds.
+When developing questions locally, you won't have access to this infrastructure, but PrairieLearn allows you to still use workspaces locally with a few workarounds.
 This infrastructure is similar to the one used for external graders.
 To enable workspace functionality in your local environment, follow the [instructions provided in the external grader page](../externalGrading.md#running-locally-for-development).

 ## Developing with workspaces (in Docker)